-3.5.19 model_dir
+3.5.21 model_dir

 The wind direction value which reflects weather conditions at or near the location of the wind vector cell at the approximate time the spacecraft flew over the area.
 Wind flowing toward the North is defined as 0 degrees, with positive angles increasing in the clockwise direction.
-The Level Processor uses the Numerical Weather Product (NWP) from the National Center for Environmental Prediction (NCEP) to generate a representative model dir for each wind vector cell.
+The Level Processor uses the Numerical Weather Product (NWP) from the National Center for Environmental Prediction (NCEP) to generate a representative model_dir for each wind vector cell.

-conceptual_type: real storage_type: uint16 number_of_bytes: 2 units: deg minimum_value: 0.00 maximum_value: 359.99 scale factor: 0.01 conceptual_type: real storage_type: int16
+HDF_model: scientific data set

+conceptual_type: real

+storage_type: uint16

+number_of_bytes: 2

+units: deg

+minimum_value: 0.00

+maximum_value: 359.99

+scale_factor: 0.01

-3.5.20 model_speed
+3.5.22 model_speed